gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 > Introduced in GitLab 9.0.

-If your GitLab server is running within Kubernetes, Prometheus will collect metrics from each Node in the cluster including performance data on each container.
+If your GitLab server is running within Kubernetes, Prometheus will collect metrics from the Nodes in the cluster including performance data on each container.
 This is particularly helpful if your CI/CD environments run in the same cluster, as you can use the [Prometheus project integration][] to monitor them.

 When enabled, the bundled Prometheus server monitors Kubernetes and automatically [collects metrics][prometheus-cadvisor-metrics] from each Node in the cluster.